Chengcheng-Xiao/mse404/docs/labs/lab08/readme.md

 value.
 This is done by setting the `starting_magnetization` input variable.

 !!! example "Task 3.2 - Relaxed magnetization"

-    - Make another copy of the `03_Fe` directory, and this time set `nspin = 2`, and `starting_magnetization = 1.0` (do not include the
+    1. Make another copy of the `03_Fe` directory, and this time set `nspin = 2`, and `starting_magnetization = 1.0` (do not include the
        `tot_magnetization` variable as this fixes a value).
 Run the calculation and see what the final total magnetization per cell is.
 See if you can find a measured value for iron to compare to.

+        ??? success "Answer"
+            The total magnetization becomes larger than 2.0.
+            ```
+            total magnetization       =     2.21 Bohr mag/cell
+            ```
+            This is becuase we are allowing the spin to fully relax in the system.

-    - See if you can use what we covered in previous labs to calculate and make a plot of the electronic band structure of BCC Fe.
+    2. See if you can use what we covered in previous labs to calculate and make a plot of the electronic band structure of BCC Fe.

         - Plot the spin-up and spin-down bands in different colours.
-        - There are different Fermi energies for the spin-up and spin-down bands: indicate these on your plot in some sensible way.
+        - Indicate the Fermi energy on your plot in some sensible way.
-        - As the Brillouin zone is different to the ones you have calculated so far you'll need to select a few sensible high-symmetry points yourself to plot with.
+        - As the Brillouin zone is different to the ones you have calculated so far you'll need to select a few sensible high-symmetry points yourself to plot with :slight_smile:.

 ------------------------------------------------------------------------------